YiqingQu/geoedf-publish-wizard/README.md

 ### Debugging and Testing
 1. `conda env create --file environment.yml`
 2. `conda activate nbtmpl`
+3. (If test locally, specify a valid local `base_dir` for `nb/view.py:236`)
-3. `jupyter-lab`
+4. `jupyter-lab`
-4. Run the notebook `notebook.ipynb` in Jupyter Lab by opening the "Run" menu and selecting "Restart Kernel and Run All Cells..".
+5. Run the notebook `notebook.ipynb` in Jupyter Lab by opening the "Run" menu and selecting "Restart Kernel and Run All Cells..".
 Then press the the "Restart" button that appears.
 This will allow you to view any exceptions and errors.
-5. (If test locally, specify a valid local `base_dir` for `nb/view.py:236`)

 ### Voila
 1. `conda activate nbtmpl`
 2. `voila notebook.ipynb`.
 A browser window shoudd open and run the app.
 If the app doesn't run enter URL "http://localhost:8866/".

+## Acknowledgments
+Many thanks to Rob Campbell and I Luk Kim for their help and contributions to this project!